KRZS-Services/Soothica/README.md

 # Welcome to Soothica!
-This is the official code repository for Blueberry Task Manager. **Soothica is a part of the KRZS LoS (Line of Services).
+This is the official code repository for Soothica. **Soothica is a part of the KRZS LoS (Line of Services).
 Visit our website at https://krzs.xyz.**

 Looking for the changelog? https://github.com/KRZS-Services/Soothica/blob/main/Changelog.md